 M. Scott Peck Special Collection

-Consists of 141 books, mostly Peck’s own works.
+Consists of 141 books on Psychology and Spirituality, mostly Peck’s own works.

 James Dean Special Collection

 Consists of 120 books including biographies of James Dean, biographies of Elvis Presley, and other topical books about Hollywood.